Alaska State Parks Volunteer Program Campground Host Positions - 2012

 fax: (907) 745-0938

-This quiet, family campground is nestled on Byers Lake at the foot of Kesugi Ridge.
-The area offers spectacular views of Mt.
-McKinley.
-It is located 147 miles north of Anchorage and 90 miles from the National Park Service entrance.
+This quiet, family oriented, 73-site campground is nestled on Byers Lake at the foot of Kesugi Ridge.
+The area offers spectacular views of Denali.
+It is located 147 miles north of Anchorage and 90 miles from Denali National Park entrance.
+The lake is a popular destination, known for its fishing, canoeing, and hiking.
 An RV is required.
+Dump station hookup only at host site, water available nearby

-Special Projects: Visitor information and daily visit counts, campground maintenance, assist in trail projects.
+Special Projects: Visitor information and daily visitor counts, monitoring fee compliance, campground maintenance, assist in trail projects.

 Amenities: Subsistence payment.
 Centralized facility with laundry, and showers.